-That is a really hard question for me, because I love reading and really books have been huge in my life.
-That is part of why I wanted to write, just like with music.
+That is a really hard question for me, because I love reading, and really, books have been huge in my life.
+That is part of why I wanted to write — just like with music.
 Music impacted me.
-I wanted to do mu-sic to impact people.
-The same thing with books.
-But a couple I think I could point out.
+I wanted to do music to impact people.
+The same thing is true with books.
+But I do have a couple I think I could point out.

 There have been so many Piper books that have been deeply helpful for me.
-Probably my favorite is When I Don’t Desire God, because for me it came at a crucial time when I was really just trying to think.
-In my day to day, how do I really fight for joy in God?
-And, you know, I want to desire God.
+Probably my favorite is When I Don’t Desire God, because for me it came at a crucial time when I was really just trying to think: In my day to day, how do I really fight for joy in God?
+I want to desire God.
 I understand that is a part of God sanctifying me, but how do I do it?
-And that book was just so good and helpful for me in giving me a good, kind of, world view for that.
+And that book was just so good and helpful for me in giving me a good, kind of, worldview for that.
 So that book was huge.

-Arnold Dallimore’s biography of Spurgeon just called Spurgeon was huge for me, because I love Spurgeon.
-I read a lot of this stuff and have been really encouraged by it.
-And I love reading biographies, because you just get to see God’s providence in the life of a man and especially extraordinary men.
+Arnold Dallimore’s biography of Spurgeon just called Spurgeon was huge for me because I love Spurgeon.
+I have read a lot of his stuff, and have been really encouraged by it.
+And I love reading biographies because you just get to see God’s providence in the life of a man, and especially extraordinary men.

-It can be discouraging when you read about Spurgeon, because you are like: What in the world am I?
-He had so much.
-And like how was he this amazing?
-He was a pastor at 19 and the Lord was using him in incredible ways and he read all these books and did all this stuff and the orphanage and pastor’s college and all of that.
-But it is re-ally cool to see God’s providence in his life, because as much as you want to look at him and say, “Man, he is amazing,” it is still really clear that the amazing one is God, because he has orchestrated all these things.
+It can be discouraging when you read about Spurgeon, because you are like: What in the world am I doing?
+He did so much.
+And how was he this amazing?
+He was a pastor at 19 and the Lord was using him in incredible ways, and he read all these books and did all this stuff, including the orphanage and pastor’s college and all of that.
+But it is really cool to see God’s providence in his life, because as much as you want to look at him and say, “Man, he is amazing,” it is still really clear that the amazing one is God because he has orchestrated all these things.
 And that happens when you read so many biographies of Christian men and women over history.
 And I can name a trillion more books, but those are three that have really influenced me deeply.